 Health Counselors complement other primary care services found at our sites.
 Health Counselors can often spend more time with patients to give detailed information, offer testing, and answer questions.

 Our staff are knowledgeable and non-judgmental.
-Visits are free and can be conducted in many different languages and some visits and services are free depending on client eligibility.
+Visits can be conducted in many different languages and some visits and services are free depending on client eligibility.

 Services include, but are not limited to the following: